parijatmishra/todoapi01/README.md

 ## Test

-Run both unit and integration test (see note for integration tests):

-    `./gradlew check`

 ### Unit Tests

-Run tests in the `src/test/java` durectory:
+The `test` task runs unit tests (those in the `src/test/java` directory):

     ./gradlew test [--info]

-Test results are generated as HTML files in folder:
+Test results are generated as HTML files in the `build/reports/tests/test/` folder.

-    build/reports/tests/test/

 ### Integration Tests

-Run tests in the `src/integrationTest/java` directory:
+The `integrationTest` task runs tests in the `src/integrationTest/java` directory:

     ./gradlew integrationTest [--info]

-Test results are generated as HTML files in folder:
+Test results are generated as HTML files in the `build/reports/tests/integrationTest` folder.

-    build/reports/tests/integrationTest